Governance, Ownership, and Management

-For the 2016-2017 school year, the Trustees are represented by Martin Schwartz and Michael de Mello (American Embassy) and Paula Sá (Visteon Portuguesa), Michael de Mello also serves as the President of the Board.
+For the 2019-2020 school year, the members of the Board of Trustees are Maurilio Rojano-Garcia and Michael de Mello (appointed by the American Ambassador) and João Paulo Ribeiro (appointed by Visteon Portuguesa), Michael de Mello serves as the President of the Board.

-Management of the School is delegated by the Board to a Director, Blannie Curtis, who assumed the position in the 1997/98 school year.
-She is assisted by a Senior Management Team (SMT) consisting of Katie Morris, Elementary Principal; Nathan Chapman, Secondary Principal; and Paulo Parreira, Chief Business Officer.
+Management of the School is delegated by the Board to a Director, Blannie Curtis, who assumed the position in the 1997-98 school year.
+She is assisted by a Senior Management Team (SMT) consisting of Katie Morris, Elementary Principal; Nathan Chapman, Secondary Principal; and Paulo Parreira, Chief Business Officer/Business Manager.

 The main responsibility of the Trustees is to hold the school “in trust” for the future.
-With the construction project completed, the new facilities occupied (August 2011), and the financial structure of the school healthy and sustainable, the Trustees are turning their attention to "next steps" of Strategic Planning.
-A survey of all segments of the community was done in April 2016 and provided data for the creation of this Plan.
-The development of the next Strategic Plan of the BOT is in the process of creation and will continue into the 2016/2017 school year with the support of an expert in this field.
+With the construction project completed, the new facilities occupied (August 2011), and the financial structure of the school healthy and sustainable, the Trustees are tasked with ensuring that they fulfill their primary objective of holding the school "in trust" for future generations.

 The on-going Goals of CAISL are